What is a Payment Aggregator & is it the

 What is a Payment Aggregator?

-A payment aggregator (also called a merchant aggregator) is a service provider through which mobile payments and e-commerce merchants can process payment transactions.
-An aggregator will allow a merchant to accept card payments and bank transfers without having to set up a merchant account with a bank or credit card association.
+A payment aggregator is a service provider that merchants use to process e-commerce and mobile payments.
+It lets a business accept credit/debit card payments and transfers without the need for a bank account.
+The third-party payment provider streamlines online transactions and is a shortcut from traditional payment methods.
 This is an easy and cheap way of accepting payments that can help a small business get off the ground quicker.
 There is no waiting days or months to start transacting.
 One of the sole purposes of a payment aggregator is to provide a streamlined payment solution that’s a shortcut from traditional payment methods.